NOMYAN/NOMYAN/README.md

 - 👋 Hi, I’m @NOMYAN
 - 👀 I’m interested in becoming better.
 Not just in technical skills.
 But skills I can bring about to other parts of my life.
 - 🌱 I’m currently learning Fullstack development.
 Slowly honing my skills in terms of programming, database and design.
+      - HTML, CSS, JAVASCRIPT
+      - Java Spring Boot, JUNIT and Mockito as the frameworks used for API development and testing
 - 💞️ I’m looking to collaborate on all kinds of projects.
 Tech- Frontend/ Backend.
 Design.
 Marketing.
 Communication.
 Development..
 You name it all.
 - 📫 How to reach me:
 - ⚡ Fun fact: I have ADHD